Secure compliance, Empower resilience

 Secure your future now!

-The combination no one else brings together.
+The combination that, to our knowledge, no other European player brings together.
 Taken individually, each of our ingredients exists elsewhere.
 Our difference is their intersection: contactless detection, hardware-rooted identity, local decision-making, autonomous blocking, network-off operation, European sovereignty, and purpose-built hardware formats.
 This coherent and inseparable set is what creates our value.

 A trust anchored in hardware.
-Identity is based on a certified secure component at the highest level (Common Criteria EAL5+).
+Identity is based on a secure component certified Common Criteria EAL5+ - a certification carried by the component itself.
 This is not software security that can be bypassed by erasing memory.

 Real autonomy.
 No cloud, no dependency, no remote point of failure.
 The Cube is built for sites where only what is physically present can be relied on.

 Sovereign by design.
-Conceived and developed in Europe, with a controlled supply chain.
+Conceived and developed in Europe, with a publicly documented supply chain - limits included.
 A direct response to the needs of critical infrastructure and defense.

 Detection is not enough — we respond.
 Where many stop at alerting, the Cube chains detection, response, remediation, and evidence.
 The perimeter protects itself.